Zach Makovsky: Bellator Fighting Championships

 Makovsky debuted for the Bellator promotion at Bellator 21 against Eric Luke.
 Late in the second round, Makovsky forced Luke to tap out to a kimura.
 As a result of that victory, Makovsky was signed to take part in the Bellator Season Three Bantamweight Tournament.

 At Bellator 27, Makovsky defeated Nick Mamalis via unanimous decision.
-The win moved Makovsky into the semi-final round.

-There, Makovsky faced Bryan Goldsby.
+The win moved Makovsky into the semi-final round, in which he faced Bryan Goldsby.
 Makovsky used his wrestling and jiu-jitsu to frustrate Goldsby and claimed a unanimous decision victory.

 In the tournament final, Makovsky faced Ed West.
 Makovsky also fell to a kimura early in the matchup and a knee that knocked him down in the opening seconds.
 However, Makovsky came back and controlled the fight to take a unanimous decision and become the inaugural Bellator Bantamweight Champion.

 Makovsky next faced undefeated Chad Robichaux at Bellator 41 in a non-title fight.
 He won the fight via TKO in the third round.

 Makovsky fought in his second non-title fight at Bellator 54.
 He faced one-time UFC competitor Ryan Roberts and won via submission in the first round.

 Makovsky attempted to make his first title defense against Season 5 bantamweight tournament winner Eduardo Dantas at Bellator 65 in Atlantic City on April 13, 2012.
 He lost via second round technical submission due to an arm triangle choke.

 Makovsky attempted to get back into the win column when he took on Anthony Leone, but lost the fight by controversial split decision.
 After two consecutive losses, Makovsky was released from the promotion.

 Cage Fury

-On May 11, 2013 Makovsky made his flyweight debut for Cage Fury Fighting Championships.
+On May 11, 2013, Makovsky made his flyweight debut for Cage Fury Fighting Championships.
 Makovsky defeated fellow Bellator veteran Claudio Ledesma via unanimous decision.

 Resurrection Fighting Alliance

-On November 22, 2013 Makovsky made his debut for RFA against Matt Manzanares for the vacant Flyweight Championship.
+On November 22, 2013, Makovsky made his debut for RFA against Matt Manzanares for the vacant Flyweight Championship.
 He won the fight via unanimous decision.